robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 [outstanding issue](https://github.com/radiasoft/sirepo/issues/5326)
 with sending data without blocking.
 With websockets, we can chunk messages.

+**TODO** you have to be careful about global state especially with writing

 We use [`aiohttp`](https://github.com/aio-libs/aiohttp) and [`aiofiles`](https://github.com/Tinche/aiofiles) to avoid